3 - 4

 Nearby Leigh Lake is named for her husband, Richard "Beaver Dick" Leigh, an itinerant trapper and early tour guide who helped guide the Hayden Expedition through the area.

 In 1876 Jenny and their six children died of smallpox."
-Parking for this run is plentiful, including space for RV's or trailers.
+Parking for this hike is plentiful, including space for RV's or trailers.

 Water and restrooms are also available seasonally.

-Though the loop can be completed either direction, consider running the loop counter-clockwise for the best views of the mountains.
+Though the loop can be completed in either direction, consider hiking the loop counter-clockwise for the best views of the mountains.
 Source: https://en.wikipedia.org/wiki/Jenny_Lake http://www.tetonhikingtrails.com/jenny-lake.htm